Bon Jovi: Keep the Faith, Cross Road and These Days (1992–1996)

 In October 1994, Bon Jovi released a greatest hits album titled Cross Road, with two new tracks: "Always" and "Someday I'll Be Saturday Night".
-The first single from the album "Always" became Bon Jovi's highest selling single and stayed on top ten of the Billboard Hot 100 for six months.
-In the UK, Cross Road became the best-selling album of 1994.
+The first single from the album, "Always", became Bon Jovi's highest selling single and stayed on top ten of the Billboard Hot 100 for six months.
+In the UK, Cross Road became the bestselling album of 1994.
 That year Bon Jovi won an award for Best Selling Rock Band at the World Music Awards.

 That same year, bassist Alec John Such left the band, the first lineup change since Bon Jovi began.
-Hugh McDonald who was the bassist on "Runaway," unofficially replaced Such as bassist.
+Hugh McDonald who was the bassist on "Runaway", unofficially replaced Such as bassist.
 Jon Bon Jovi said, regarding the departure of Such: "Of course it hurts.
 But I learned to accept and respect it.
 The fact that I'm a workaholic, studio in, studio out, stage on, stage off, want to be dealing with music day and night, doesn't mean everyone else has to adjust to that pace.
 Alec wanted to quit for a while now, so it didn't come as a complete surprise."

 Bon Jovi's sixth studio album, These Days, was released in June 1995, during which time the band was on European tour.
 The album debuted at number one in UK and spent four consecutive weeks at the top position.
 The album also reached number one in Ireland, Germany, Australia, Japan and many other countries.
 The album's first single was the rhythm and blues influenced ballad "This Ain't a Love Song".
-With an exotic video filmed in Thailand, "This Ain't a Love Song" reached top twenty on the Billboard Hot 100, and was the only significant U.S. hit from the album, however, the album produced four UK top ten hits ("This Aint A Love Song", "Something for the Pain", "Lie to Me" and "These Days").
+With a video filmed in Thailand, "This Ain't a Love Song" reached top twenty on the Billboard Hot 100, and was the only significant U.S. hit from the album.
+However, the album produced four UK top ten hits ("This Aint A Love Song", "Something for the Pain", "Lie to Me" and "These Days").
 That year the band earned a BRIT Award for best international band and also won a MTV Europe Music Award for Best Rock.
 It was followed by These Days Tour.
 In June 1995, Bon Jovi sold out three-nights at London's historical Wembley Stadium.
 The concerts were documented for Bon Jovi: Live From London.
 Bon Jovi visited 43 countries and performed 126 shows on These Days Tour.

 Following the overwhelming success of the These Days Tour, the members of Bon Jovi went their separate ways.
 But unlike the period following the New Jersey tour, tainted with uncertainty, this hiatus was a conscious group decision.
 The members of Bon Jovi agreed to a self-imposed two-year sabbatical from the band.